 Note that using naloxone overdose treatment alone is not enough.
 Many opioids, including dihydrocodeine, stay in the body longer than naloxone.
 Therefore, naloxone without medical treatment can lead to a return of the symptoms of overdose.

 If you or someone you know is using dihydrocodeine, consider if substance abuse has become a problem.
 If the abuse is taking a toll, consider seeking a treatment program.
-The Recovery Village Palm Beach is available to answer any questions you may have.
+The Recovery Village Palm Beach at Baptist Health is available to answer any questions you may have.
 Please call today to speak with a representative about treatment options.

 Centers for Disease Control and Prevention.
 “Preventing Opioid Overdose.”
 Accessed November 10, 2019.